- Public Safety

 The Public Safety Office is committed to providing a safe environment for all members of the Capital community.
 Please contact us with any questions and concerns.

 The Mission of the Department of Public Safety is to foster a partnership with the community dedicated to the maintenance of a safe educational environment.
 This is accomplished by providing high quality police service and proactive law enforcement that respects the dignity of each individual.

 Off Campus: (860) 906-5075

-Welcome to the webpage of the Capital Community College Department of Police/Public Safety.
+Welcome to the webpage of the CT State Capital Community College Department of Police/Public Safety.
 Every Police Officer and Public Safety Officer has made a commitment to provide the very best service possible.
-I pledge this Department will maintain the highest standards of performance, with transparency and encouraging an open dialogue to form positive and meaningful relationships through an open door policy.
+We pledge this Department will maintain the highest standards of performance, with transparency and encouraging an open dialogue to form positive and meaningful relationships through an open door policy.

 This webpage is a resource guide for you.
 Here, you will find a compilation of important information about the Campus Police Department, the many services we offer to the campus community, our Policies and Procedures, as well as safety tips that we hope will be valuable in the event of an emergency.
 Please familiarize yourself with these procedures and through them, your responsibilities during emergencies.